 Participants also learn the concept of “situational awareness” and the importance of identifying a potentially dangerous situation, whether it is in the workplace, public, school or other environment.

 Terminations are never easy, whether “for cause”, or as a part of a reduction in force or other restructuring.
 Sometimes concerns around terminating a particular employee are elevated, especially when the individual has a history of making threats or behaving in a threatening manner.
 In these cases, strategy and forethought are key; the primary goal in assisted termination is first and foremost to reduce the potential threat of workplace violence and reduce potential liability to your business.

 A security assessment is an on-site assessment and review of current security measures, whether they are physical security measures, technology, operations, facilities, security management, policies, training or any other aspect of the security program or measures.
 WGI’s experts can help review the state of your organization’s current security protocols, suggest options to consider regarding security for new construction projects, or assist with other concerns related to the physical safety of your workplace.

-All workplace violence prevention training delivered by WGI meets the requirements established by the Standard for Workplace Violence and Active Assailant - Prevention, Intervention and Response (ASIS WPVI AA-2020.)
+All workplace violence prevention training delivered by WGI meets the requirements established by the Workplace Violence and Active Assailant - Prevention, Intervention, and Response Standard (2020) published by the American Society of Industrial Security (ASIS).
 Training is practical, tailored to the specific audience and taught by skilled professionals with years of experience in the violence prevention field.

 If you have a question about one of our services or want to chat about your situation, we'd love to connect with you.
 You can reach us at 800.213.0276 or click the button below to tell us about your need.
 Give us your contact information, and we will reply within 24-hours to schedule a follow up.